statgen/bravo/README.md

     ./manage.py create_users

-## OAuth
+## Authentication

+Bravo supports user authentication using Google's OAuth 2.0 protocol, which is optional and is disabled by default.
+This section descibes how to enable it.

+First, make sure that your Bravo instance is served using HTTPS protocol.

-You need to set up a OAuth with Google.
+Second, you need to set up a OAuth with Google.
 Go [here](https://console.developers.google.com/apis/credentials) and create a project.
-In the list "Authorized redirect URIs" add your OAuth callback URL, which should look like `https://example.com/callback/google` or `https://example.com:5000/callback/google`.
-Then copy the client ID and secret from the top of that page into `flask_config.py` for the variables `GOOGLE_LOGIN_CLIENT_ID` and `GOOGLE_LOGIN_CLIENT_SECRET`.
+Your project will get a `Client ID` and a `Client secret`.
+In the list "Authorized redirect URIs" add your OAuth callback URL, which should look like `https://[bravo base URL]/callback/google` (e.g. `https://mybravo.myinstitution.org/callback/google`).

+**Attention!** Don't expose to anyone your `Client ID` and `Client secret`, and make sure you are using HTTPS for your callback URL.

+Third, follow these steps to enable authentication in Bravo:
+1. Set the `GOOGLE_AUTH` variable in Bravo configuration file to `True`.
+2. Assign the `GOOGLE_LOGIN_CLIENT_ID` variable in Bravo configuration file to your `Client ID` from Google.
+3. Assign the `GOOGLE_LOGIN_CLIENT_SECRET` variable in Bravo configuration file to your `Client secret` from Google.

 ## Email Whitelist